-Through its High-Impact Prevention approach, CDC is working with state and local partners throughout the United States to identify and implement the most cost-effective and scalable interventions in the geographic areas hardest hit by HIV and among the populations most affected within those areas.
+Through its high-impact prevention approach, CDC is working with state and local partners throughout the United States to identify and implement the most cost-effective and scalable interventions in the geographic areas and populations most affected by HIV.
 Activities include:

 - Support and technical assistance to health departments and community-based organizations to deliver effective behavioral interventions.

-* Referred to as African American in this fact sheet.
+- Referred to as African American in this fact sheet.

-- Hispanic/Latino women can be of any race.
+- Hispanics/Latinas can be of any race.